cacophony-wj/licentia_black/README.md

 _Licentia BLACK_ grew from a desire to solve outsanding bugs with the original modlist, _Licentia CLASSIC:_.
 The performance target for the list has been vastly reduced.
 The vast majority of the old gameplay from _Licentia Classic_ is here, with an emphasis to expanding _Legacy of the Dragonborn_-associated content.
 Many of the instructions from the _Licentia Classic_ readme still apply, if you find yourself struggling, please consult that document available [here](https://github.com/cacophony-wj/LeS/blob/master/README.md).

-## FEATURING ARTIFACTS OF SKYRIM REVISED AND STAFF ENCHANTING!

-Go [here](MODGUIDE.md) for credits and descriptions of the major mods in _Licentia_.

 ## Requirements

 - [Nexus Premium Account](https://forums.nexusmods.com/index.php?/store/category/1-premium-membership/)